Overview

 Cash and cash equivalents are the most liquid of investments.
 Cash and cash equivalents are

-investment.
-Typically, low risk also means low return and the interest an investor can earn on this
+Typically, low risk also means low return and the interest an investor can earn on this type of

 Master Limited Partnerships (MLPs)